andreasschmittner/blog/_posts/2021-02-22-Cold-Events-and-Global-Warming.md

 events or makes them worse.
 I don't think there is solid scientific evidence for this.
 To the contrary, I think the evidence indicates that, if anything, those events become less extreme and less frequent with global warming.
 So what causes this wide-spread misconception even from normally reliable and well-informed media outlets and public figures?
-But before we can address that question let me quickly document the discrepancy between media and science.
+Before addressing that question let me quickly document the discrepancy between media and science.

 *Media*
 On tonights PBS Newshour (Bill Gates said)[https://www.pbs.org/newshour/show/bill-gates-on-tackling-climate-change-and-the-ongoing-pandemic-response]